adamszustak/django-serious-shop/README.md

 * Key company information (e.g. Delivery or About us section) stored in a database (PostgreSQL) for faster changes
 * Added WYSIWYM content editor - ckeditor to create better and prettier product descriptions
 * Fully support AnonymousUser thanks to sessions
-* Suport boths billing and shipping addresses
+* Support boths billing and shipping addresses
 * Orders can be paid by paying cards
 * Email notification are send using asynchronous tasks in order to ensure the best possible user-experience
 * Comprehensively covered with tests to make sure everything is working properly